Even if, the Chinese market for breakfast foods has long been dominated by traditional meals

 E-Commerce and the Rise of Taobao.com

 Chinese E-commerce has seen massive triple-digit growth over the past few years, as China has now officially become the country with the highest number of internet users.
-Retailers are moving aggressively into the market to capture emerging opportunities to serve the country’s growing middle-class.
-Internet retailing offers Chinese consumers greater choice, more convenience and the ability to properly research items and shop around for the best deal.
+Retailers are moving aggressively into the market to capture emerging opportunities to serve the country’s growing middle class.
+Internet retailing offers Chinese consumers greater choice, more convenience, and the ability to properly research items and shop around for the best deal.

 Since 2011, Taobao.com was becoming the leading online retailer in China, with 36% of China’s US$25.7 billion in internet retail sales.
 Total Chinese eCommerce revenue across all product categories is 584 billion USD and is expected to grow to 917.7 billion USD by 2022.
-Fashion currently the leading product category in China, accounting for 195.17 billion USD market share, followed by Electronics & Media, which generates 131.8 billion USD in sales.
-By 2022, Fashion will become the most purchased online category, with an estimated value of 310.25 billion USD, and second favorite, Toys, Hobby & DIY, will have an expected worth of 193.69 billion USD.
+Fashion is currently the leading product category in China, accounting for 195.17 billion USD market share, followed by Electronics & Media, which generates 131.8 billion USD in sales.
+By 2022, Fashion will become the most purchased online category, with an estimated value of 310.25 billion USD, and the second favorite, Toys, Hobby & DIY, will have an expected worth of 193.69 billion USD.

-Whereas in the past consumers were most concerned about the basic functional attributes of a product, their growing income levels and concerns for food safety have increased the attention they pay towards various other dimensions of appeal that are more in line with sophisticated consumer habits commonly found in developed countries.
+Whereas in the past consumers were most concerned about the basic functional attributes of a product, their growing income levels and concerns for food safety have increased the attention they pay to various other dimensions of appeal that are more in line with sophisticated consumer habits commonly found in developed countries.

 In the past consumers made a lot of purchasing decisions based on recommendations from social equals, or those higher up the social pecking order, but today they are becoming more interested in aesthetic appeal, innovative design and implied the status of products, and how specific products target their own personal needs.
 Although this trend is currently concentrated in the more developed urban centers, it is quickly spreading across China.
 As this trend spreads, this is expected to drive an increasing demand, from consumers, for more information about how food and beverage products are produced, and the internet is expected to play an integral role in disseminating information.